ddev/ddev/docs/content/users/usage/commands.md

 Get a detailed description of a running ddev project.
 Describe provides basic information about a ddev project, including its name, location, url, and status.
-It also provides details for MySQL connections, and connection information for additional services like MailHog.
+It also provides details for MySQL connections, and connection information for additional services like Mailpit.
 You can run 'ddev describe' from a project directory to describe that project, or you can specify a project to describe by running 'ddev describe <projectname>'.